ska-telescope/ska-mid-dish-manager/docs/src/user_guide/troubleshooting.rst

 **Tango command to force reconnection**

-If communication with one or more sub-devices is lost or becomes unstable, operators can manually trigger a reconnection using the ``ResetSubsConnections`` Tango command.
+If communication with one or more sub-devices is lost or becomes unstable, operators can manually trigger a reconnection using the ``ResetComponentConnection`` Tango command.

 Command
 -------

 .. code-block:: none

-   ResetSubsConnections(device_names: DevVarStringArray)
+   ResetComponentConnection(device_name: DevString)

 Description